cheung69/cv/index.md

 ### **Transcrition Factors Network Characterization**

-- Employing CUT&Tag to characterize Transcrition Factors Network of young and aged cells.
+- Employ CUT&Tag to characterize Transcrition Factors Network of young and aged cells.
 - Compare the differnece of Transcrition Factors Networkbetween young and aged states.
 - Converse aged cells back to their young states via modulation of Transcrition Factors Expression.